Thompson Island (Massachusetts)

+Thompson Island, also known as Cathleen Stone Island, is a 170 acre island in the Dorchester Bay section of Boston Harbor, offshore from downtown Boston, Massachusetts.
+It is located slightly more than 4 mi from Boston's Long Wharf via boat, while approximately 1 mi straight-line distance from Boston's Columbia Point.

-Thompson Island is an island in the Boston Harbor, about 1 mile offshore from downtown Boston, Massachusetts.
-The island is managed by the Thompson Island Outward Bound Education Center, a non-profit education organization.
+The island is managed by the Cathleen Stone Island Outward Bound Education Center, a non-profit education organization.
 The island is open to visitors on Saturdays and Sundays from Memorial Day through Labor Day; otherwise access is by arrangement only.
 Thompson Island is one of the largest, most accessible and ecologically diverse islands in the Boston Harbor Islands National Recreation Area.